awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

 psql> COMMIT;
 ```

 In some cases, there might be a network disconnect between the primary DB cluster and the secondary DB cluster after the `BEGIN` statement\.
-If so, the secondary DB cluster's `replication_lag_in_msec` value starts increasing\.
-At the end of the `INSERT` statement, the `replication_lag_in_msec` value is 1 hour\.
+If so, the secondary DB cluster's `durability_lag_in_msec` value starts increasing\.
+At the end of the `INSERT` statement, the `durability_lag_in_msec` value is 1 hour\.
 However, the `rpo_lag_in_msec` value is 0 because all the user data committed between the primary DB cluster and secondary DB cluster are still the same\.
 As soon as the `COMMIT` statement completes, the `rpo_lag_in_msec` value increases\.